Nastel/jkool-client-java-api/README.md

 The Rest Client will properly format the entity into JSON format.

 That's it!!
-Any problems or concerns, please email us at support@jkoolcloud.com.
+Any problems or concerns, please email us at (`support at jkoolcloud.com`).

 ###Streaming with Curl